 Suppose we wish that users of our worksheet enter data in PROPER case.
 Only then we can use data validation with a custom formula based on the EXACT and other functions.

 We wish any user of this worksheet to input remarks in proper case only.
 We can then click on data validation under Data tab and select Data Validation.
 Change the validation criteria to custom and input the formula =AND(EXACT(C5,PROPER(C5)),ISTEXT(C5)).

-Now if any user tries to put any value that is not in the proper case, we will get the following error:
+Now if any user tries to put any value that is not in the proper case, they will get the following error:

 How the formula worked:

-Now if both the above conditions are true then the AND function returns TRUE and the input passes validation.
+Now if both of the above conditions are true, then the AND function returns TRUE, and the input passes validation.
 If either condition is FALSE, AND returns FALSE and input fails the data validation.

 The EXACT function is quite useful when we wish to deal with case-sensitive data.

 Using the different product details and their revenue for the year: